-Artist and landscape architect Walter Hood, ASLA, head of Hood Design Studio and professor of landscape architecture at the University of California Berkeley, has been on a quest to find his identity, both as a person and a designer.
+Artist and landscape designer Walter Hood, ASLA, head of Hood Design Studio and professor of landscape architecture at the University of California Berkeley, has been on a quest to find his identity, both as a person and a designer.
 At a lecture at the National Building Museum, he said it has taken “20 years for me to get comfortable in my skin.”
 As an African American and Southerner (he’s from North Carolina), he said “I’ve had to locate myself in the traditions of landscape architecture.”
-Now he has taken that hard-won self-knowledge and years of experience in landscape architecture to create new “hybrid landscapes,” designed to meet the needs of the communities in which he works.
+Now he has taken that hard-won self-knowledge and years of experience in landscape design to create new “hybrid landscapes,” designed to meet the needs of the communities in which he works.

 His hybrid landscapes are either “conscious” or “unconscious.”
 He called conscious landscapes deliberate “collisions of differing points of view,” which “fuse the un-fuseable.”
 He said the result of all this fusing is a “strangeness,” because there are multiple types of landscape brought together that perhaps don’t belong together.
 But he said, too often, he’s asked to create “unconscious” hybrid landscapes, which have strange dualities found when examining them, but on the surface appear to “not disrupt order or continuity.”
 He thinks conscious hybrid landscapes are needed because they can fundamentally shock people into changing perceptions about what is an appropriate landscape.